pageboard/pagecut/README.md

 It can also place a `block-handle` boolean attribute on a DOM Node to facilitate selection and drag and drop of the block DOM representation.

-A `block-id` attribute can also be set on the root DOM node of the rendered block, so that a resolver can keep track of blocks.

 Only the edit method is mandatory, if the view method is not defined, it falls back to using the edit method (when rendering to DOM).